-As originally contemplated, the CT Project was to be comprised of two distinct facilities: a combined cycle facility to be located at the existing Plant Wansley power plant located in Heard County, Georgia and designated as the "Wansley Combined Cycle Facility"; and a simple cycle facility to be located near the City of Monroe in Walton County, Georgia and designated as the "W. R. Clayton CT Facility."
+As originally contemplated, the CT Project was to be comprised of two distinct facilities: a combined cycle facility to be located at the existing Generation Station Wansley site located in Heard County, Georgia and designated as the "Wansley Combined Cycle Facility" (hereinafter, the "Wansley CC Unit"); and a simple cycle facility to be located near the City of Monroe in Walton County, Georgia and designated as the "W. R. Clayton CT Facility."

 A portion of the cost of acquisition and construction of the CT Project was financed through the issuance, under the CT Bond Resolution, of \$258,465,000 in aggregate principal amount of Combustion Turbine Project Revenue Bonds, Series 2002A (the "2002A CT Bonds") and \$86,220,000 in aggregate principal amount of Variable Rate Combustion Turbine Project Revenue Bonds, Series 2002B (the "2002B CT Bonds" and, together with 2002A CT Bonds, the "CT Bonds").
 As described herein, on May 11, 2010, all outstanding 2002B CT Bonds and certain outstanding 2002A CT Bonds were refunded through the issuance of the 2010A CC Bonds (hereinafter defined).
 Additionally, as described herein, on February 2, 2012, certain outstanding 2002A CT Bonds were advance refunded through the issuance of the 2012A CC Bonds (hereinafter defined).
-Additionally, as described herein, on February 2, 2012, certain outstanding 2002A CT Bonds were advance refunded through the issuance of the 2012A CC Bonds (hereinafter defined).
-Additionally, as described herein, on February 2, 2012, certain outstanding 2002A CT Bonds were advance refunded through the issuance of the 2012A CC Bonds (hereinafter defined).
 As a result, no 2002A CT Bonds remain outstanding.

-In July 2003, 32 of the 34 CT Participants (hereinafter referred to as the "Initial CC Participants") agreed to execute a take-or-pay, "hell or high water" Amended and Restated Combined Cycle Power Sales Contract (each, an "Initial CC Contract") for the purpose of amending and restating their respective CT Contracts in order to effect a proposed reconfiguration of the CT Project that consisted of (a) deleting the simple cycle component, (b) increasing the combined cycle component to the entire nominal summer rating capacity (503 MW) of the Wansley Combined Cycle Facility and (c) reallocating the shares of the two CT Participants that did not execute Initial CC Contracts.
-In addition, the two insurers of the CT Bonds consented to such Initial CC Contracts.
-As a result of the reconfiguration of the CT Project, the debt service responsibilities of the CT Participants for the outstanding CT Bonds were revised.
+In July 2003, 32 of the 34 CT Participants (hereinafter referred to as the "Initial CC Participants") agreed to execute a take-or-pay, "hell or high water" Amended and Restated Combined Cycle Power Sales Contract (each, an "Initial CC Contract") for the purpose of amending and restating their respective CT Contracts in order to effect a proposed reconfiguration of the CT Project that consisted of (a) deleting the simple cycle component, (b) increasing the combined cycle component to the entire nominal summer rating capacity (503 MW) of the Wansley CC Unit and (c) reallocating the shares of the two CT Participants that did not execute Initial CC Contracts.
+In addition, the two insurers of the CT Bonds consented to such Initial CC Participants for the outstanding CT Bonds were revised.